-The academic calendar allows for a designated period in which courses may be dropped without recording.
-After that date courses are recorded as "Withdraw Passing" (WP) or "Withdraw Failing" (WF).
-Failure to attend a course without officially processing the drop will result in a grade of F on the student's academic transcript.
+The academic calendar allows for a designated period through the first week of each semester in which courses may be dropped without being recorded on the student's transcript.
+The academic calendar also allows for a designated period in which courses may be withdrawn from and automatically receive a "W" (Withdrawal).
+After that date, courses are recorded as "WP" (Withdraw Passing) or "WF" (Withdraw Failing).
+Failure to attend a course without officially processing an Add/Withdrawal Form will result in a grade of "F" on the student's academic transcript.
+A "W" and "WP" are not calculated in the term or cumulative grade point average, but a "WF" is calculated as an "F" in determining both the term and cumulative grade point average.